Manykeystrikes/Project-work/Week 14 Folder/Week 14 Home Work.md

 <img src="Images/OSI Model.png">

+Layer 7 is where the HTTP request occures

 	2. What are the different parts of an HTTP request?
+		- There is a a request line> the name of the recource.
+		- within the request line query parameter

 	3. Which part of an HTTP request is optional?
 	4. What are the three parts of an HTTP response?
 	5. Which number class of status codes represents errors?